-CSF total protein is a test to determine the amount of protein in your spinal fluid, also called cerebrospinal fluid (CSF).
+CSF total protein is a test to determine the amount of protein in cerebrospinal fluid (CSF).
 CSF is a clear fluid that is in the space around the spinal cord and brain.

 How the Test is Performed

 A sample of CSF is needed [1 to 5 milliliters (ml)].
 A lumbar puncture (spinal tap) is the most common way to collect this sample.
 Rarely, other methods are used for collecting CSF such as:

 - Removal of CSF from a tube that is already in the CSF, such as a shunt or ventricular drain.

 After the sample is taken, it is sent to a lab for evaluation.

 You may have this test to help diagnose:

 - Inflammation of several groups of nerve cells

 The normal protein range varies from lab to lab, but is typically about 15 to 60 milligrams per deciliter (mg/dL) or 0.15 to 0.6 milligrams per milliliter (mg/mL).